Haiku Poems For Kids About Cats and Kittens

 stick and disappears

 Black cats are also excellent night hunters because they are able to blend into the darkness.
+This haiku was inspired by my own velvet feline.

 With unblinking eyes